manyfold3d/website/technology/plugins/file_types.md

 layout: page
 nav_order: 2
 ---
+#### Table of Contents
+{:.no_toc}
+1. TOC
+{:toc}

+## Registering types

 Manyfold knows about a lot of [file types](/manual/supported_formats), but plugins can register their own.
 All files that match a registered file type will be detected and indexed during scans.

-To register a new file type, add a `config/initializers/media_types.rb` file to your plugin, and add the following for each type you want to add:
+File types are registered at application startup, using an initializer.
+Add a `config/initializers/media_types.rb` file to your plugin, and add the following for each type you want to add:

 ```ruby
 # Simple format with one media type and one extension